- Who are these courses for?

 - promote community participation, engagement, and social inclusion

 - enable independence

 - develop confidence

 - enhance employability skills

 - provide opportunities to maintain physical and mental wellbeing.

-On some of our courses, learners will work towards a nationally recognised qualification.
-These courses are free to learners who meet the eligibility requirements.
+Some of our courses are free to learners who meet the eligibility requirements.
 We are also able to offer bespoke courses to organised groups.

 How to enrol

 Before enrolling on a course we will talk to you about your needs and interests, we call this an information, advice and guidance meeting.
 Before the meeting we send you an additional needs form for you to complete, this will provide us with important information prior to your meeting.
 It is important you are placed on the right course, whether you want to learn a new skill or maintain existing skills, so we will need to assess your English and maths starting points.